 We recognise that our More Able, Gifted and Talented students (MAGT) need access to broad, balanced and challenging curriculum opportunities to enable them to reach their true potential.
 With this in mind we personalise the curriculum for them by offering activities that extend and enrich their learning and promote high attainment and good progress.

 Where appropriate, students move through their learning at a faster rate than their peers.
-Particularly able students may, if it is appropriate, be able to take mathematics, further mathematics and three sciences before the normal time at the end of Year 11.
+Particularly able students can take additional GCSEs or additional courses like EPQ at Sixth Form.

 Students on the MAGT register, alongside other higher attaining students, are supported to reach their full potential through high-calibre, differentiated tasks and activities.
 The MAGT register specifically indicates the curriculum areas in which the student has been identified as having strengths.
 Subject teachers and tutors will be informed so that progress can be monitored closely.